 What is Software Testing?

-Before jumping into the Bug, let’s first start with the basics.
-What is Software Testing?
-It is the procedure of testing and verifying whether the software application or product is performing according to the specified requirements.
+Before diving into bugs, let’s first cover the basics of Software Testing.
+Software Testing is the process of verifying whether a software application or product performs according to the specified requirements.
 The benefits of Software Testing include reducing development costs, performance improvement, and preventing distraction.
 There are various types of Software Testing, each having certain strategies and goals.
 Here are some different types of Software Testing.

-1) Acceptance testing: Acceptance testing is a crucial phase in the Software Testing process that focuses on evaluating whether a software application or system meets the acceptance criteria set by the stakeholders, typically the end-users or customers.
+a) Acceptance Testing: Focuses on verifying whether a software application meets the acceptance criteria set by stakeholders, typically end-users or customers.

-3) Unit testing: It verifies that each unit of code (e.g., a function or method) works as intended.
+c) Unit Testing: Verifies that each unit of code (e.g., a function or method) works correctly.

-5) Performance testing: It focuses on evaluating how a software application or system performs under specific conditions, with the aim of identifying and addressing performance-related issues.
+e) Performance Testing: Evaluates how the software performs under various conditions, identifying and addressing performance-related issues.

-6) Re-testing: Re-testing is a software testing technique that focuses on verifying that a specific defect or issue identified in a previous testing cycle has been successfully fixed or resolved.
+f) Re-testing: Focuses on verifying that a defect identified in a previous testing cycle has been resolved.

 What is a Bug in Software Testing?